 Key Facts

 The move.
-Azul, Brazil’s largest airline by cities served, upgrades its US listing from NYSE American to the main New York Stock Exchange, with trading under the ticker AZUL expected to begin on July 9, 2026.
+Azul, Brazil’s largest airline by cities served, upgrades its US listing from NYSE American to the main New York Stock Exchange.
+Trading under the ticker AZUL is expected to begin on July 9, 2026.

 The backstory.
-The uplisting follows a Chapter 11 restructuring completed earlier in 2026 that wiped out billions in debt and left US carriers United and American as strategic partners.
+The uplisting follows a Chapter 11 restructuring completed earlier in 2026 that wiped out billions in debt.
+It left US carriers United and American as strategic partners.

 The scale.
-Azul runs roughly 800 daily flights to more than 137 destinations with a fleet above 180 aircraft and over 14,000 staff.
+Azul runs roughly 800 daily flights to more than 137 destinations.
+It has a fleet above 180 aircraft and over 14,000 staff.

 The paperwork.
-Azul will file to delist from NYSE American no earlier than July 16, timed so the exit never takes effect before the new listing is live.
+Azul will file to delist from NYSE American no earlier than July 16.
+The timing means the exit never takes effect before the new listing is live.

 Brazil’s Azul Jumps to the Main NYSE After Bankruptcy Exit.
 (Photo Internet reproduction)